bitgamergws1/TaskFlow-Pro/README.md

 taskflow optimize
 ```

 A fully guided, multi-variant schedule builder — not a one-shot dump.

-The flow:
+**When to use it:** Works best with 3+ pending tasks and a full-day window (e.g. 09:00 → 18:00).
+With only 1 task or a very short window, the AI will warn you and ask to confirm before proceeding.

+**The flow:**

-**Step 1 — Questions** (plain English prompts):
+**Step 1 — Questions:**
 - What is your focus goal?
 (Deep Work / Balanced / Quick Wins / Health First)
-- Time window? (start time → end time)
+- Start and end time — accepts `now` / `abhi` for current time; `24:00` is automatically capped to `23:59`
-- Any hard deadline task today? (pick from your task list)
+- Any hard deadline task today? — enter a Task ID, or press Enter / type `no` to skip

+**Step 2 — Validations (automatic):**
+- Less than 30-minute window → warning shown, confirm to proceed
+- Only 1 task → warning shown, confirm to proceed
+- Invalid time format → defaults to `09:00` / `18:00` with a notice

-**Step 2 — Parallel generation:** Three AI calls run simultaneously, each using a different scheduling mode.
+**Step 3 — Parallel generation:** Three AI calls run simultaneously, each using a different scheduling mode.
 Total wait is roughly the same as one call.

-**Step 3 — Choose:** All three variants are shown as numbered panels.
+**Step 4 — Choose:** All three variants are shown as numbered panels.
 You pick 1, 2, or 3.

-**Step 4 — Edit:** Optionally open the chosen schedule in your system text editor (`notepad` on Windows, `$EDITOR` / `nano` on Linux/macOS) to make manual tweaks.
+**Step 5 — Edit:** Optionally open the chosen schedule in your system text editor (`notepad` on Windows, `$EDITOR` / `nano` on Linux/macOS) to make manual tweaks.

-**Step 5 — Save:** Optionally write the final schedule to `schedule_YYYY-MM-DD.txt`.
+**Step 6 — Save:** Optionally write the final schedule to `schedule_YYYY-MM-DD.txt`.

 ### Daily Motivation / Roast